 If this review was written in the way the characters were made to emote, EVERYTHING WOULD JUST BE WRITTEN IN ALL CAPS JUST LIKE THIS SENTENCE.
 And I'm sure I don't need to express just how distracting or ridiculous that could get.
 Inside voices are basically a rarity that escapes most inhabitants of this world.
 Couple that constant barking everyone is doing with some overexaggerated facial expressions, where the characters are given manic expressions, and you will be none the wiser had you just seen a clip and thought you were looking at an anime parody of shounens.
 Truth be told, part of the reason why I enjoy AoT so much is for this very feature.
 That schmaltzy level of overacting is something that constantly keeps me amused, but unfortunately, that's not the show's intent, as it displays no comedic bone in its body for any of these exacerbated scenes.
 This isn't Jojo's Bizarre Adventure where everything hints towards a tinge of comedic self-awareness, no, in Attack on Titan, everything is played seriously, causing it to come off like a hardcore circus act.

 This can make some dramatic moments hard to invest into for those that take the show seriously.
 And it's for that reason that I ask how you're consuming Attack on Titan.
-Because if your approach demands no room for laughter, chances are, many scenes here may make you cringe instead of taking them seriously, as it could be difficult to see an armless Eren beating the living snot out of someone with his stumps, for example.
+Because if your approach demands no room for laughter, chances are, many scenes here may make you cringe instead of taking them seriously, as it could be difficult to see an armless Eren beating the living snot out of someone with his fingerless stumps, while foaming at the mouth like a rabid animal.
 It's a show that can't escape the innate hilarity of some of its content.
 For me, part of the fun of AoT is seeing that constant struggle to capture authenticity and seriousness despite the content suggesting otherwise.
 Viewing it in this way may not be the original intent of the staff and creators, but it's entertainment at the end of the day, how I choose to enjoy it is entirely up to me.

 Which brings me to the other issue that the show can't shake, poorly written characters.